aws/karpenter-provider-aws/.github/ISSUE_TEMPLATE/request.md

 ---
 name: Request
 about: Suggest an idea for the roadmap!
-The team will review
-title: "Describe Request Here"
+title: ''
-labels: Request
+labels: feature
 assignees: ''

 ---